marinofaggiana/LucidBanner/README.md

 The content closure receives the shared `LucidBannerState`.
 Read `state.payload` to render the active configuration.
 Keep presentation and dismissal lifecycle in `LucidBanner`; content-level interactions may deliberately call an external coordinator or callback, such as `LucidBannerVariantCoordinator.handleTap(_:)`.

+`LucidBannerState` also publishes `variant`, which is `.standard` or `.alternate`.
+The variant coordinator changes it while preserving the same state object and token.

 ```swift
 struct UploadBannerView: View {
     @ObservedObject var state: LucidBannerState